Sparse Weight Averaging with Multiple Particles for Iterative Magnitude Pruning: Introduction

 Inspired by the connection between IMP and linear mode connectivity, we expand the understanding to the \textit{loss landscape perspective}.
 Analyzing the loss landscape of deep neural networks is an effective tool that is widely employed to study mode connectivity~\citep{draxler2018essentially,garipov2018loss,fort2019large,benton2021loss}, and it also motivates us to find solutions located at the flat region of the loss landscape to enhance generalization~\citep{chaudhari2017entropysgd,izmailov2018averaging,foret2021sharpnessaware}.
 Notably, both fields share a common objective of identifying ``good'' subspaces characterized by low loss value, and this objective aligns with the ultimate goal of neural network pruning - to identify ``matching'' sparse subspaces within a given dense parameter space.

 In this paper, we study how IMP can benefit from the multiple models connected in loss surfaces.
 Our contributions are summarized as follows:

-\begin{itemize} \item We first empirically demonstrate that multiple models trained with different SGD noise yet from the same matching ticket can be weight averaged, i.e., there exists no loss barrier within the convex hull of the weights.
+\begin{itemize} \item We first empirically demonstrate that multiple models trained with different SGD noise yet from the same matching ticket can be weight-averaged, i.e., there exists no loss barrier within the convex hull of the model weights.
 We further show that taking an average of the particles leads to flat minima, which exhibit superior generalization performance compared to each individual particle.

 \item Building upon prior observations, we propose a novel iterative pruning technique, Sparse Weight Averaging with Multiple Particles (SWAMP), tailored specifically for IMP.
 We verify that SWAMP preserves the linear connectivity of successive solutions, which is a crucial feature contributing to the success of IMP.